elev/naTodo/README.md

 ## Current Tasks

+* Add .gitignore
-* Add it to git.
+* Add liscense
-  * Back it up, update the submodules
-  * Literally add it to git
 * Allow a user to filter todos by type
 * Wireframe and update the UI accordingly
   * keep it simple, maybe play around with material design concepts
 * Learn all the unit testing
-* Merge the front end files for faster loadtimes.
+* Merge the front end files for faster loadtimes
 * Remove JQuery
+* Fallback for when a type is deleted but still associated with a todo

 ## Nice to have features todo later
 * update / edit functionality
-* Add parent type Support
+* Add parent type support
 * Make types more modular so we can use it in another app
-* Create a user login using passport.
+* Create a user login using passport

-## Goals for today
-* Update code and put it on git.
-* Maybe wireframe